Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Mask2Flow-TSE

 \subsection{Stage 2: Flow Matching}

-The second stage refines the coarse output from Masking using rectified flow matching~\cite{liu2022flow}.
+The second stage refines the coarse output from the Masking module using rectified flow matching~\cite{liu2022flow}.
 Unlike conventional approaches that start from Gaussian noise $\epsilon \sim \mathcal{N}(0, I)$, we initialize the flow trajectory directly from the enhanced spectrogram $X_{\text{enh}}$.
 Since the masking stage already removes the majority of interfering components, $X_{\text{enh}}$ lies close to the target $Y$, making the velocity field nearly constant along the trajectory.
-This enables accurate reconstruction with only a single Euler step.

 In our formulation, the source $x_0$ in Eq.~\eqref{eq:interpolation} corresponds to $X_{\text{enh}}$ and the target $x_1$ to $Y$.
 The flow trajectory is defined as a linear interpolation: